gvwilson/sensibleadventures/coriandel/coriandel.md

 The boy looked away.
 "Yeah.
 He broke his neck."

 A Darpani with a broken neck...
 The royal collar whispered the most likely answer in my ear.
-"In the umram?"
+"In the *umram*?"

 The boy nodded.